johnalison/obsidian-notes/0-inbox/Byron Daniel Rec Letter.md

 Earlier this summer (June 26th – 29th), I organized a pilot of the program.
 The event brought 15 Pittsburgh-area high-school physics teachers – from a broad mix of schools: both public and private, urban and suburban – to the CMU’s campus for a four-day workshop.
 The teachers toured labs, were shown demonstrations used in introductory CMU courses, and were given overviews of research in various physics sub-disciplines.
 We held discussion sessions on how we can help teachers to better motivate high-school students to pursue careers in STEM.
 We also gathered teacher input – from both informal discussion and written surveys – on how best to shape our program in coming years.
 Teachers participating in the program earned continuing education credits required by the state.

+# Letter from Rachel

+ [Graduate Student Service Award](https://www.cmu.edu/celebration-of-education/graduate-student-service/index.html), and they have extended the deadline to February 28th and encouraged more nominations.
+Markus had a suggestion that I thought was very good - Byron Daniel has done a lot of service work of a formal and informal nature serving the department and beyond, and we're going to nominate him.

+Byron worked with you on the teacher training program and other outreach (e.g., to public school contacts).
+Would you be able to provide either a supporting quote or letter, or suggest some supporting material we can include with the nomination (e.g., material he developed for outreach programs)?

+Unfortunately to meet this deadline we would like to have material by Weds night 2/26 so we can put it together and submit on Friday, but I hope some of this might be easy-ish to put together.

 # Follow-ups